 Fateful Decisions is a book you will sit up late into the night reading; a book you won’t want to put down; a book you will hate to see end.
 For historical fiction fans everywhere, it is truly a trip through history.
-While it is a wonderful story, there is often cumbersome, formal language.
-Still, I highly recommend this book to anyone who enjoys recent history.
+I highly recommend this book to anyone who enjoys recent history.

 What Makes This Book Reviewer Grumpy?